Scholarships for Black and African American STEM MajorsMarch 30, 2022

 - The American Meteorological Society: The American Meteorological Society provides scholarships to minority students who have traditionally been underrepresented in the sciences.
 This includes Black or African American students, as well as Native American and Hispanic students.
 The scholarship provides $6,000 in total funding distributed over a two-year period during freshman and sophomore years.
 Applications are due each February.

 - The Dr. Nancy Foster Scholarship Program: The Dr. Nancy Foster Scholarship Program is available to those earning a master’s or doctoral degree in oceanography, marine biology, and maritime archaeology.
 While open to everyone, members of minority groups are especially encouraged to apply.
-The application period opens each October.
+The application period opens each October, and closes late December of each year.

 - The Gates Millennium Scholars Program: The Gates Millennium Scholars Program provides 20,000 “outstanding students of color” with scholarship funding.
 The Gates Millennium Scholars Program offers funding for those pursuing an undergraduate degree in any area of interest.
 Continuing Gates Millennium Scholars can request funding for graduate degrees in computer science, education, engineering, library science, mathematics, public health, or science.
 African American, American Indian/Alaska Native, Asian Pacific Islander American, and Hispanic American students are all potentially eligible for funding.